bdougie/blog/source/posts/2017-04-24-customizing-your-bash-command-prompt.md

 Recently during a discovery and research session on a flight across the country to Florida, I did some easy Google searching and found my solution on the [Apple Stack Exchange](http://apple.stackexchange.com/questions/125637/iterm-colors-for-prompt-command-and-output).

-I copied the code from there with some minor changes, which the result is this:
+I copied the code from there to my`.bashrc` with some minor changes, which the result is this:

 ```sh
 # custom bash prompt